run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 ### Scheduling

-#### --elastic
-> Mark the Job as elastic.
-For further information on Elasticity see [Elasticity Dynamically Stretch Compress Jobs According to GPU Availability](../researcher-library/rl-elasticity.md).

 #### --node-type string
 >  Allows defining specific nodes (machines) or a group of nodes on which the workload will run.
 To use this feature your Administrator will need to label nodes as explained here: [Limit a Workload to a Specific Node Group](../../admin/researcher-setup/limit-to-node-group.md).